Clash of Clans: Gameplay

 Gems are the premium currency.
 They can be earned by completing in-game achievements or bought using real money.
 The 3 ores are all used to upgrade hero equipment, at different levels.
 Attacks are rated on a three-star scale and have a maximum timed length of three minutes.

 The game also features a single-player campaign in which the player can attack a series of villages held hostage by malevolent goblins to earn resources; it is unique for being the only single-player campaign in a fully released game by Supercell.

 To perform any upgrade, an unassigned builder is needed.
 The player initially has one builder, but can have up to six builders.
-They are bought by using gems (up to 5th) and sixth is unlocked by completing a series of challenges in the Builder Base (another village).
+They are bought by using gems (up to 5th) and the sixth is unlocked by completing a series of challenges in the Builder Base (another village).

 Buildings

-To earn and store gold and elixir, players must build mines and storage buildings for each resource.
+To earn and store Gold and Elixir, players must build mines and storage buildings for each resource.
 Elixir is used to conduct research in the Laboratory to upgrade troops and to construct or upgrade certain buildings, primarily offensive ones.
 Gold is used to build defensive structures and to upgrade the Town Hall, which unlocks access to more buildings and higher levels for existing ones.
 At Town Hall 7, Dark Elixir becomes available.
 This resource is used to upgrade Dark Elixir troops, heroes such as the Barbarian King, and—starting at Town Hall 8—Dark Spells.
 To earn and store Dark Elixir, players must build Dark Elixir Drills and Dark Elixir Storages.

-There are a number of buildings available to the player to defend their village, including cannons, mortars, archer towers, wizard towers, Inferno towers, an Eagle artillery, Scattershots, Monoliths, air defenses, spell towers, the clan castle, multi archer towers, and ricochet cannons.
-There are also traps including Tesla towers, bombs, giant bombs, tornado traps, seeking air mines, and air bombs.
+There are several buildings available to the player to defend their village, including Cannons, Mortars, Archer Towers, Wizard Towers, Inferno Towers, Eagle Artillery, Scattershots, Monoliths, Air Defenses, Spell Towers, Clan Castle, Multi-Archer towers, and Ricochet Cannons.
+There are also traps, including Hidden Teslas, Bombs, Giant Bombs, Tornado Traps, Air Bombs, and Seeking Air Mines.
 Players can also build walls, which can be upgraded further as a player's town hall level increases.
-As the Town Hall level increases, the player gets access to stronger buildings such as the Monolith, the Eagle artillery, and the inferno towers.
+As the Town Hall level increases, the player gets access to stronger buildings such as the Monolith, Eagle Artillery, and Inferno Towers.

 Troops and spells

-The game has two kinds of barracks and spell factories, a basic version and a "dark" version of each.
-Initially, the basic versions were used to train troops using elixir, whereas the dark versions used dark elixir, and players would have to wait for troops to be trained and spells to be brewed ("training time").
+The game has two kinds of barracks and spell factories, a basic version, a "dark" version.
+Initially, all of the basic versions were used to train troops using elixir, whereas the dark versions used dark elixir, and players would have to wait for troops to be trained and spells to be brewed ("training time").
 However, an update in July 2022 made all troops free to train, with the primary limitation being space in the army camps.
 Later, in March 2025, an update removed all troop training times along with the requirement to heal heroes.
 Both sets of barracks and spell factories can be upgraded to higher levels to unlock more troops (eighteen total troops for the barracks, and twelve for the dark barracks).

+Each of the troops have their own group: